Clarissa Chevalier

 2025

-Educational Materials Developer, The History of Art: A Global View, 1st and 2nd editions
+Educational Materials Developer, The History of Art: A Global View, 1st and 2nd editions.
+Thames & Hudson.

 Selected Awards